Super Lawyers

 Stomach pain, vomiting, chills, nausea, fever, abdominal pain, and trouble moving are signs of a perforated bowel.
 Having a hole in any organ is dangerous.
 A hole in the intestines allows its contents, including stool and bacteria, to enter the abdominal cavity.

-The human digestive system is host to diverse microbiome-bacteria in the gut aid in digestion and overall health.
-However, when stool and bacteria leak into the abdomen, an infection called peritonitis may develop which can lead to sepsis.
+The human digestive system is host to diverse gut microbiome-bacteria that aid digestion and overall health.
+However, when stool and bacteria leak into the abdomen, an infection called peritonitis may develop, which can lead to sepsis.

 Sepsis is a medical emergency that causes organ failure and even death if left untreated.
-When the immune system responds to a bad infection, the response can be too intense for the body to handle.
-Immune chemicals cause inflammation, blocking the flow of blood to one or more organs.
-Symptoms of sepsis include fever, chills, rapid breathing and heart rate, signs of infection, pain, and mental decline.
+When the immune system responds to a nasty infection, the response can be too intense for the body to handle.
+Immune chemicals cause inflammation, blocking blood flow to one or more organs.
+Symptoms of sepsis include fever, chills, rapid breathing, and heart rate, signs of infection, pain, and mental decline.

 How is a Perforated Bowel Diagnosed and Treated?